thePatmanMI/android-runtime-docs/advanced-topics/execution-flow.md

  The [Metadata Generator](../metadata/overview.md) uses Apache Commons BCEL to iterate through all native dependencies added to the project, and exposes their public API to the Android Runtime.

 ## Bindings Generator
  The [Bindings Generator](../generator/overview.md) is responsible for the dynamic generation of implemented classes and interfaces.
 When the user implements an Android object, a custom Java proxy object is created.
-The process of generating Java classes at run-time is highly optimized.
+The process of generating Java classes at build-time is highly optimized.

 ---